Skip to Main Content

 The information and communications technology industry can make a significant contribution to the achievement of the ‘Sustainable Energy for All’ objectives by creating products and services to enable customers to use less energy.

 In many parts of the world, people rely on products and services such as computers, mobile phones, virtual meeting rooms and e-commerce sites every day.
-These tools and technologies allow humans to connect with each other faster while using less energy.
+These tools and technologies allow people to connect with each other faster while using less energy.
 In addition to driving revenue growth from improved products and services, companies can enter new markets.
 Creating a smarter electrical grid, for example, will improve the efficiency of electricity consumption and will allow renewable sources of electricity to integrate with the existing grid seamlessly.
 Using analytics and on-board telematics to improve transportation and logistics will enable the more energy-efficient transport of products and people.

 Expanding a company’s core business into these growing areas will not only grow revenues, but also enhance a company’s brand value.